PaNOSC-ViNYL/ase/doc/ase/calculators/calculators.rst

 -42.0

-Here, we used the :meth:`~ase.atoms.Atoms.set_calculator` method to attach an instance of the :class:`~abinit.Abinit` class and then we asked for the energy.
+Here, we used the :meth:`~ase.atoms.Atoms.set_calculator` method to attach an instance of the :mod:`ase.calculators.abinit.Abinit` class and then we asked for the energy.

 Alternatively, a calculator can be attached like this::